ebd622/docs/devoxx_be_2023/README.md

 * Parallel vs Concurrent
 * Parallel vs Async
 * Why not callback (23:40)
+  * How to handle callback?
+  * There is no standard as whether you get data first of the error first
+  * There is no standard as whtat to do if the callback itself were to fail
+  * How to you deal with multiple level of nested

 ## Server Side Java
 #### Spring Infrastructure Deep Dive: Virtual Threads, Checkpoint Restore, Native Images